spkane/asciidoc-book-starter/README.md

 ### Helpful AsciiDoc Scripts

 The asciidoc book starter repository also provides a few helpful scripts to help you generate other book output formats and debug the asciidoctor tool:

 - `create-book-ePUB.sh` - Generates the book in ePUB format.
 - `interactive-asciidoctor-shell.sh` - Starts an interactive shell inside the Docker image with the `asciidoctor` tool installed.

 ## AsciiDoc Book Assets

 Static assets for the book are stored in the `book` directory, and include the following:

 - The `images` directory is where you can store images that are used in the book.
 Inside this directory is a `cover.jpeg` image used for the book's cover, and a `space.jpeg` used as an example for an image in the book.
 - The `fonts` directory is where you can store fonts that are used in the book.
-It currently houses the [Open Sans](https://fonts.google.com/specimen/Open+Sans) and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=source+code+pro) fonts, both with their original `.zip` file archived as downloaded from the Google Fonts website as well as extracted each to its own directory.
+It currently houses the [Open Sans](https://fonts.google.com/specimen/Open+Sans) and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=source+code+pro) fonts, both with their original `.zip` file archived as downloaded from the Google Fonts website as well as extracted into its individual directory.

 ## Author

-Liran Tal <liran@lirantal.com>
+Original version by: Liran Tal <liran@lirantal.com>
+Fork maintained by: Sean P. Kane <spkane@techlabs.sh>